 EXTCNTL.
 This bit selects the External STOP Mode capability.
 When EXTCNTL is high, pin NMI controls if the STOP mode can be accessed when the watchdog is active.
-In addition, PB0 is forced as open drain output.
 When EXTCNTL is low, the STOP instruction is processed as a WAIT as soon as the watchdog is active.